 Drake Mallard is almost as big a fan of Jim Starling as Launchpad.
 He even explains that Darkwing Duck got him though a difficult childhood.
 Once Drake finally meets his childhood hero, Jim tries to kill him in a jealous rage.

 Zan Owlson certainly falls under this category.
-At the start of the second season, she's introduced as competent and good-intentioned businesswoman ready to take over Glomgold Industries as its new CEO following Flintheart's disappearance and was planning on using the company as a force of good by forming a charity with Scrooge that was going to do a lot of good.
-Only then does Flinty comes back at the last minute and regains control over his company and Owlson is reduced to playing second fiddle to Psychopathic Manchild whose Card-Carrying Villain tendencies repeatedly undermine her attempts to draw in more profits for the company.
+At the start of the second season, she's introduced as competent and good-intentioned businesswoman ready to take over Glomgold Industries as its new CEO following Flintheart's disappearance and was planning on using her new position in the company to change it into a force of good by forming a charity with Scrooge called "Dimes for Ducklings".
+Only then does Flinty comes back at the last minute and regains control over his company, demoting Owlson to his CFO and reducing her to playing second fiddle to Psychopathic Manchild whose Card-Carrying Villain tendencies repeatedly undermine her attempts to draw in more profits for the company.
 Then, just when it seems she'll get to work with Scrooge, a competent businessman despite his thrill-seeking nature, she's forced to work under his lackadaisical and frivolous great-nephew who nearly gets her and two other employees killed, at which point she officially loses patience with the likes of Louie and basically gives up on trying to improve Duckberg's rich folks for the better.

 Catherine Tate, a comedic actress, as the menacing villainess Magica De Spell.
 It should be noted that her original voice June Foray was also primarily a comedic actress, but in that show Magica was extremely hammy, whereas here she's a dead-serious Knight of Cerebus.
 That's only in her first speaking episode, though; later episodes show her with the Evil Is Hammy personality she's well known for, though she's still pretty dangerous.